 What are playful interventions?

 Playful interventions are the practice of intervening in societal issues through the means of play.
-This practice expands upon the notion of the magic circle that is defined in Homo Ludens by the Dutch Historian Johan Huizinga.
+This practice superimpose the notion of the magic circle onto real world issues.
+Magic circle is a concept that is defined in Homo Ludens by the Dutch Historian Johan Huizinga.

 The magic circle is a unique place in time and space created by play which sets the boundary between the ordinary real and what happens during play.